-Additionally, vegetarian diets for dogs are carbohydrate-based since that is the main source of protein for vegetarian dogs.
+Additionally, a vegetarian diet is by nature carbohydrate-based since that is the main source of protein for the dog.
 However, biologically dogs are designed to eat and digest meat and bones, not carb-based food sources.

 Fatty acids from animal sources (e.g. fish oil like salmon oil) are rich in Omega-3 and Omega-6 and have enormous benefits for dogs, including maintaining a healthy skin and coat, preventing inflammation, promoting healing, and so on.